PradhumnaPancholi/Planogram/README.md

 ## Architecture/Design:-

 The app is built completely using functional components to keep code cleener.
 Apart from that, each component handle just one functionality for provide seperation of concern.
+Everything the is related to visual change is handled by component level state, while everything else is handled by application level state using redux to have single source of truth.